The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 Battle of Artemisium

-The Battle of Thermopylae was a resounding Persian victory, but it was not the only battle occurring at that time.
+While the Battle of Thermopylae was a resounding Persian victory, it was not the only one occurring at that time.

 The Greeks had already sent their navy to block the narrow straits at Artemisium in order to prevent Xerxes' huge fleet of around 700 ships supplying the land army with food and water.

-Prior to the battle, the Persians had lost around 400 ships in two successive storms along the coast of Euboea.
+Prior to the battle, in a stroke of luck for the Greeks, the Persians had lost around 400 ships in two successive storms along the coast of Euboea.

 The Battle of Thermopylae was a significant military victory for Persia.
 However, it was not the crushing victory that Xerxes had hoped for.

-Kleombrotos, Leonidas' brother took over command of the Spartan army and prepared to defend the isthmus of Corinth from an expected Persian attack.
+Kleombrotos, Leonidas' brother, took over command of the Spartan army and prepared to defend the isthmus of Corinth from an expected Persian attack.
+But, this never eventuated.

-This never eventuated.
-Themistocles, an Athenian politician and general, prepared his city for war by using his fleet to ship the Athenians to the island of Salamis, across the bay from Athens.
+For his part, Themistocles, had prepared Athens for war by using his fleet to ship the Athenians to the island of Salamis, across the bay from the city.

-As a way of punishing the Greeks, Xerxes ordered that Athens be burnt to the ground.
+As a way of punishing the Greeks, Xerxes ordered that the city of Athens was to be promptly burnt to the ground.

 Although they had been defeated at Thermopylae, the Greeks went on to defeat Xerxes' army at Salamis later that year.

-This victory marked a turning point in the war, and ultimately led to the Greeks defeating the Persians at the Battle of Plataea in 479 BC.
+This victory was a turning point in the war, and ultimately led to the Greeks defeating the Persians at the Battle of Plataea in 479 BC.

 Further reading